-Hair - c cut below Number 2
+Hair - 1 unacceptable length

 Parents to be contacted.

 Reflection for 1⁄2 Day

 1x Headteachers Detentions issued.

-8
+Meeting with parents arranged for repeat offenders - graduated response (1 day, 2 days reflection and then

 suspension)

-not one natural colour.
+Hair - not one natural colour.

 Parents Contacted and reflection until corrected.

-2x Headteachers Detentions issued.
+1x Headteachers Detentions issued.

 Parent meeting arranged - graduated response (1 day, 2 days reflection and then suspension)

-ails / False Eye Lashes
+False N Jails / False Eye Lashes

 Reflection until corrected

 1x Headteachers Detentions issued.

-inting (LVL)
+Lash Ti inting (LVL)

 Parent to be contacted.

 Reflection for 1⁄2 day

 1x Headteachers Detentions issued.

 Skirts

 Parents Contacted.

 Rectification time given to purchase new skirt.

 CHS Skirt temporarily issued if available and billed on parent pay if not returned.

-Skirt re ctification period is 5 days.
+Skirt re ectification period is 5 days.

 Traine rs

 No note from parents - Red Card Issued.

 Parents contacted.

 Trainers swapped for CHS school shoes.

 Socks

 Socks retained and replaced by the hub

 Tie

 Tie loaned from the finance office.

 Parents billed on parent pay if the tie is not returned.

-Makeu
+Makeu p

 FT Check and removal in form.

 Refusal - on-call and escalated to HoY/AHOY

+Sent home for correction or reflection 1 day.

 2 or more infringements in a week will result in red card.

 Jewellery

 FT Check and removal in form.
 Earrings to be removed by matron after a call home.

 Jewellery confiscated for 7 days.